AllStarLink/Allmon3/README.md

 application.
 Allmon3 is the next generation of the venerable Allmon2 that is rewritten for performance, scalability, and responsiveness.

+# IMPORTANT NODE

+Allmon3 is undergoing a radical rewrite after the beta 0.9 feedback.
+It is **strongly** suggested to wait for beta 0.10 at this point.

+# STOP STOP STOP

 ## Design Goals
 Allmon3 features and functionality shall be governed by the following guidelines: